grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 this, not least because it will give you the opportunity to scout which pubs to visit later.
 We discovered the [Hanover Inn](https://www.hanoverinn.co.uk/) was serving Colchester Brewery's [Brazilian Coffee Porter](https://www.colchesterbrewery.com/beer/brazilian)
-- an opportunity not to be passed up.
+- an opportunity not to be missed.

 We can also recommend Harwich Town as an excellent place if you like big boats.
 As we were finishing the maritime trail, a giant container ship was